-Continuity of membership of the board is essential to the proper governance of Clicks Group, subject to performance and eligibility of directors for re-election.
-The company derives extensive benefit from the depth of knowledge of the business and consistent approach to the strategy of the business that having long-serving directors brings, and will appoint strong, suitably qualified new independent non-executive directors from time to time to ensure that independent, fresh and critical thinking is maintained at board level.
-The remuneration and nominations committee reviews succession plans for the board's membership.
+The board has taken note of public discussions, particularly in the investment community, relating to whether directors with long tenure on a particular board can be considered independent.
+While succession planning is a regular topic for discussion at board meetings, the board is presently satisfied that its directors who have long tenure remain independent.
+In addition, continuity of membership of the board is essential to the proper governance of Clicks Group, subject to performance and eligibility of directors for re-election; and the company derives extensive benefit from the depth of knowledge of the business and consistent approach to the strategy of the business that having long-serving directors brings.
+Clicks Group will appoint strong, suitably qualified new independent nonexecutive directors from time to time to ensure that independent, fresh and critical thinking is maintained at board level.
+The remuneration and nominations committee bears primary responsibility for reviewing succession plans for the board's membership.
 Leadership development within the group could provide future candidates for the board.
-The retirement age for the CEO is 65 while the other executive directors retire at the age of 63.
+The retirement age for executive directors is 63.
 There is no prescribed retirement age for directors.

-The members of the board are all experienced directors, with knowledge of corporate governance and their responsibilities to the company.
+The members of the board are experienced directors, with knowledge of corporate governance and their responsibilities to the company.
 Mentorship of directors is in the circumstances not required.
 Directors also have access to a range of internal and external resources to advise them on regulatory and governance matters and to respond to ad hoc queries.
 They receive briefings at audit and risk committee and board meetings on changes in regulation applicable to the business of the company (including the JSE Listings Requirements and accounting standards and policies) and changes in the environment in which the company operates, as well as changes in the risk profile of the company.
-The board has in the course of the year been apprised of the changes in recommended best practice in relation to the governance of the company, as set out in King IV, and of the changes that the Clicks Group will bring about to ensure that it meets the standards set out in King IV.
+Following the publication of King IV in 2016 the board has made changes to its practices in relation to governance in the company to ensure that it meets the standards set out in King IV.
+These changes have included refreshing various governing documents such as the board charter, and constituting board committees such that they meet the prescriptions of King IV, the JSE Listings Requirements and the Companies Act, 2008.